-1.5.1 Hammond Development Permit Area Guidelines
+1.5.1 HAMMOND DEVELOPMENT PERMIT AREA GUIDELINES

 The Hammond Area Plan is supported by Development Permit Area Guidelines intended to help maintain the unique character of the Hammond neighbourhood.
 Specifically, the Guidelines outline design criteria for new development and are also incorporated into the Official Community Plan.
 The content of the Guidelines is derived from the same inputs that contributed to creation of the Area Plan, through the Area Plan process, as well as best practices in sustainable design and development.
-The Hammond Development Permit Area Guidelines will be used in conjunction with the Hammond Area Plan for the following land use designations:
+The Hammond Development Permit Area Guidelines will be used in conjunction with the Hammond Area Plan for the following land use designations (shown on attached Schedule 1, Hammond Area Plan Land Use Designations):